lucaohost/my-notes/README.md

   - Turn on the internet search
   - Search for the most current and recommended way to install $your_tool on ubuntu according to the official documentation
     - This prompt avoid using old intallations way, which can cause troubles after.
     - You always can go to the official documentation, which is the recomended ...
+- To summarize and format notes in GPT chats
+  - resuma todas as perguntas e respostas em inglês e formate em markdown em tópicos utilizando `-`.
+  - summarize all questions and answers in English and format in markdown in topics using `-`.

 # HTTP
   - **Body**: The entire content sent in a message, such as an HTTP request.